Life

 What you are creating is an original work of art.
 Not comparable to anybody else’s work.
 Others may inspire you, but you are still painting your own canvas with the skills you now have.

-Thirty-something years ago we learned that you study through school and university to prepare yourself for a job.
+Thirty-something years ago, we learned that one studies through school and university to prepare oneself for a job.
 And no, do not change jobs too often.
 You will be branded as a “job-hopper.”
-A long, and hopefully, a fulfilling career will end up in a golden watch and a pension.
+A long and hopefully fulfilling career will end in a golden watch and a pension.
 Then you buy a motorhome and follow the sun like a swallow.
-Until the swallow cannot fly anymore and dies.
+Until the swallow can no longer fly and dies.

 Boring!